 In 1984, Santos wanted to challenge Ruby Chow for her seat on the King County Council, but Chow decided to step down and Santos had to run against a field that included the eventual winner, Ron Sims (b.
 1948).
 Sims would go on to become King County executive and, in 2009, Deputy Secretary of the Department of Housing and Urban Development in the Obama administration.

-After his failed campaign, Santos joined the Seattle staff of U.S. Congressman Mike Lowry (b.
-1939), who was involved in minority affairs.
+After his failed campaign, Santos joined the Seattle staff of U.S. Congressman Mike Lowry (1939-2017), who was involved in minority affairs.
 On one assignment -- El Salvador -- Santos found himself in deeper than he wanted.
 Lowry, an ardent foe of the United States presence in El Salvador, was asked to join a delegation seeking the release of eight Salvadoran human-rights officials arrested by the right-wing government.
 He sent Santos instead to join University of Washington anthropology professor Kay Hubbard and attorney Karen Parker, representing the United Nations, to negotiate the group's release.
 After a harrowing week, during which the trio feared for their lives, the officials were released, but to uncertain fates.

 The job with Lowry disappeared in 1988 when the congressman lost his bid for the U.S. Senate to Slade Gorton (b.
 1928).
 Santos worked briefly for Seattle's Department of Neighborhoods and in 1989 took on the executive directorship of the Chinatown-International District PDA.
 He was back in the housing business.